 The software installed in accordance with this documentation is copyrighted and licensed by Galois, Inc. under separate license agreement.
 This software may only be used pursuant to the terms and conditions of such license agreement.
-Any other use may be a violation of law.

 TRADEMARKS

 Cryptol is a registered trademark of Galois, Inc. in the United States and other countries.
-UNIX is a registered trademark of The Open Group in the U. S. and other countries.
+UNIX is a registered trademark of The Open Group in the U.S. and other countries.
 Linux is a registered trademark of Linus Torvalds.